rachuang22/PiggyBank/README.md

 ![Image of Dashboard2](https://raw.githubusercontent.com/rachuang22/PiggyBank/master/src/images/dashboard2.png)
 ## Introduction

-PiggyBank is a prototype expense tracker that helps users visualize where there money is going.
+PiggyBank is a prototype expense tracker that helps users visualize where their money is going.
 Users are able to set a budget amount to spend every month or every year.
 PiggyBank was built on React framework using FusionCharts.